sandroclark/Venezuelan-Intrusion/README.md

 ## Results:

 * A huge tweet spike occurred in the last quartile of 2016.
-This spike corresponds to the to the election of '16.
+This spike corresponds to  the election of '16.
 * Another spike of activity occurred in 2018 in the beginning of year (primary season) and another around the midterm election.

-* The emotions Venezuela wanted us to feel were overwhelmingly negative, with 60 % of the emotions being registered being Fear, Surprise, Anger.
+* It appears the tweet content of the banned accounts was mostly negative, with 60 % of the emotions counted as Fear, Surprise, Anger.

-For further Tweet Analysi please look at the summary [here](TweetAnalysis.md)
+For further Tweet Analysis please look at the summary [here](TweetAnalysis.md)

 <a href="#Venezuelan-Intrusion">Back to top</a>